Conservation Grants

 Built Heritage Investment Scheme

-The BHIS is now closed.
+The BHIS grant scheme is now closed and will reopen in 2026.
 If you would like to be notified when the grant scheme reopens, please email conservation@corkcity.ie

-Following formal approval by the Department, we shall notify successful applicants by January 2026.
+Following formal approval by the Department, we shall notify successful applicants to the recent scheme by January 2026.
 For further information, please see the guidance booklet for applicants, qualifying and non-qualifying works document, and the Guidance Circular at the end of this Webpage.

 The primary aim of the Built Heritage Investment Scheme (BHIS) is to provide financial assistance to owners in carrying out appropriate conservation works to their historic properties which are protected structures and/or located within an Architectural Conservation Area.
 This scheme supports the repair of historic fabric, the use of traditional materials and the sensitive reinstatement of bespoke, historically accurate architectural features.
 Works must be in line with best conservation practice and should aim to employ methods of minimal intervention.